influxdata/community-templates/redis/README.md

 ## Customizations

-You can customize it based on your Redis instalation.
+You can customize it based on your Redis installation.
 More information can be found in the [Telegraf Redis Input documentation](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis).

 ## Contact